The PMG Grading Scale

 Grades under 4 Good are generally not collectible unless the note is rare.
 Most notes at these grade levels are “Net” graded due to major problems.

-All US and world notes will automatically be evaluated for the distinction of the PMG Star Designation.
+All US and world notes are automatically evaluated for the distinction of the PMG Star () Designation.
 Notes that do not qualify for the EPQ Designation will be disqualified from receiving the Star Designation.

-It is important to note that the is assigned irrespective of the banknote’s numeric grade.
-For example, a PMG Gem Uncirculated 65 may be at the low end, middle or high end of the PMG Gem Uncirculated 65 grade.
+It is important to note that the is assigned irrespective of the note’s numeric grade.
+For example, a PMG Gem Uncirculated 65 may be at the low, middle or high end of the PMG Gem Uncirculated 65 grade.

-Any notes graded PMG Gem Uncirculated 70 grade must also qualify for the PMG Star and EPQ Designations.
+Notes graded PMG Gem Uncirculated 70 must also qualify for the PMG Star () and EPQ Designations.